Insurgency in Balochistan: Human rights issues

-Militant groups like Lashkar-e-Jhangvi had systematically targeted Shia Muslims in Balochistan, with about 600 being killed in attacks by 2017.
+Militant groups like Lashkar-e-Jhangvi have systematically targeted Shia Muslims in Balochistan, with about 600 being killed in attacks by 2017.

-During a camp at Broken Chair, Geneva, Baloch Republican Party (BRP) leader Sher Baz Bugti alleged that Baloch youth, women and children were kept in "torture cells".
-BRP chief Brahumdagh Bugti called upon human rights organisation, including the United Nations, to take steps to stop the alleged "Baloch genocide".
+During a camp at Broken Chair, Geneva, Baloch Republican Party (BRP) leader Sher Baz Bugti alleged that Baloch youth, women, and children were kept in "torture cells".
+BRP chief Brahumdagh Bugti called upon human rights organization, including the United Nations, to take steps to stop the alleged "Baloch genocide".

-Sunni extremism and religious persecution of Zikris
+Sunni extremism and religious persecution

-The activities of terrorist organisations such as Lashkar-i-Jhangvi and Tehrik-i-Taliban Pakistan, have produced a surge in religious extremism in Balochistan.
-Hindus, Shias (including Hazaras) and Zikris have been targeted, resulting in the migration of over 300,000 of them from Baluchistan.

-Baloch Liberation Front (BLF) and Baloch Liberation Army (BLA) have also targeted Zikris in the province.
+The activities of terrorist organizations such as Lashkar-i-Jhangvi and Tehrik-i-Taliban Pakistan have produced a surge in religious extremism in Balochistan.
+Hindus, Shias (including ethnic Hazaras), and Zikris have been targeted, resulting in over 300,000 emigrating from Baluchistan.
+Zikris have also been targeted by the Baloch Liberation Front (BLF) and Baloch Liberation Army (BLA) in the province.

 Supreme Court investigation

-There are more than 5,000 cases of 'forced disappearances' in Balochistan.
-Many are innocent and stuck in Pakistan's slow court system while others are in prison awaiting charges on a range of things such as gun smuggling and robbery.
-The chief justice of an apex court of Pakistan asked about the situation and said it was going out of control in Balochistan.
-The Supreme Court is currently investigating the "missing persons" and issued an arrest warrant for the former Military Dictator Pervez Musharaff.
+There are more than 5,000 cases of "forced disappearances" in Balochistan.
+Many are innocent and stuck in Pakistan's slow court system while others are in prison awaiting charges such as gun smuggling and robbery.
+When asked about the situation, the chief justice of an apex court of Pakistan "observed that the situation [in Balochistan] appeared to be spinning out of control".
+The Supreme Court is currently investigating the "missing persons" and has issued an arrest warrant for the former Military Dictator Pervez Musharaff.
 Furthermore, the Chief Justice of the court said the military must act under the government's direction and follow well-defined parameters set by the Constitution.

 Missing people found

 In June 2011, the prime minister was informed that 41 missing people had returned to their homes, false cases against 38 had been withdrawn and several others had been traced.
-The PM urged police to trace the missing people and help them to return to their homes.
+The PM urged police to trace the missing people and help them return to their homes.

-In 2011, government established a commission which registered 5,369 missing person's complaints.
+In 2011, the government established a commission which registered 5,369 missing person complaints.
 The commission claims to have traced more than 3,600 people.

-In October 2018, Balochistan National Party (Mengal) (BNP-M) claimed that around 300 missing Baloch persons had returned their homes.
-Similarly in January 2019, Voice of Baloch Missing People (VBMP) decided to end their suspend their protest after around dozens of returned to their homes.
-VBMP gave a list of 110 missing people which the VBMP expects the government recover them within two months.
+In October 2018, Balochistan National Party (Mengal) (BNP-M) claimed that around 300 missing Baloch persons had returned to their homes.
+Similarly in January 2019, Voice of Baloch Missing People (VBMP) decided to suspend their protest after dozens returned to their homes.
+VBMP gave a list of 110 missing people which the VBMP expects the government to recover within two months.

 On 29 June 2019, around 200 missing Baloch people were recovered according to Balochistan Home Minister Mir Ziaullah Langove.
-According to Mir Ziaullah Langove VBMP had provided provincial authorities a list of 250 missing people and that the commission on enforced disappearances was also hearing about 40 cases of missing persons.
+According Langove, VBMP had provided provincial authorities with a list of 250 missing people and that the commission on enforced disappearances was also hearing about 40 cases of missing persons.